-Fertilizer: Feed with a low-nitrogen fertilizer every couple of weeks while in full leaf.
+Fertilizer: Feed your cyclamen plant with a low-nitrogen fertilizer every couple of weeks while in full leaf.

 Light: Give cyclamen bright, indirect light in the winter.
 They are actively growing in the winter and go dormant during the heat of summer.
 (More on their dormant period below.)
 In summer, it is best to keep cyclamen out of bright light.
-You can move it to a shady spot outdoors in summer.
+You can even move it to a shady spot outdoors in summer.
 Just make certain it is not getting too much water.

-Temperature: Cyclamen do not like extreme heat, but they are not frost-hardy.
-Do not expose it to temperatures below 50 degrees F. Also avoid drafts as well as hot, dry air.
+Temperature: Cyclamen do not like extreme heat, but they also are not frost-hardy.
+Do not expose them to temperatures below 50 degrees F. Also avoid drafts as well as hot, dry air.